PredixDev/px-widths-design/README.md

 ## Upstream dependency

-The Widths module is also an upstream dependency for this modulet:
+The Widths module is also an upstream dependency for this module:

 * [px-widths-responsive-design](https://github.sw.ge.com/pxc/px-widths-responsive-design)